Background pattern

 • various skin disorders:

-- skin discoloration, especially on the face or neck, known as "pregnancy mask" (melasma);
+• skin discoloration, especially on the face or neck, known as "pregnancy spots" (chloasma);

-- skin rash with red spots or blisters (erythema multiforme).
+• skin rash with red spots in a target shape or blisters (erythema multiforme).

-If you experience any type of side effect, consult your doctor, pharmacist or nurse, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for the Vigilance of Medicinal Products for Human Use:https://www.notificaram.es/.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine
+If you experience any type of adverse effect, consult your doctor, pharmacist, or nurse, even if it is a possible adverse effect that does not appear in this prospectus.
+You can also report them directly through the Spanish Pharmacovigilance System for Human Use Medicines: https://www.notificaram.es/.
+By reporting adverse effects, you can contribute to providing more information on the safety of this medicine.

-This medication does not require special temperature storage conditions.
+This medicine does not require special temperature storage conditions.
 Keep the blister pack in the outer packaging to protect it from light.

-The active principles are estradiol (such as estradiol hemihydrate) and progesterone.
+The active ingredients are estradiol (as estradiol hemihydrate) and progesterone.

 The other components are: medium-chain mono/diglycerides, lauroyl macrogolglycerides 32, gelatin 200 Bloom, hydrolyzed gelatin, glycerin (E422), Allura Red (E129), titanium dioxide (E171), propylene glycol (E1520), polyvinyl acetate phthalate, polyethylene glycol (E1521), and ammonium hydroxide (E527).

-Bijuva capsules are oval, opaque, light pink on one side and dark pink on the other side with the imprint “1C1” in white ink.
+Bijuva capsules are oval, opaque, light pink on one side and dark pink on the other side, printed with "1C1" in white ink.

-They are supplied in blisters containing 28 or 84 capsules.
+They are supplied in blister packs containing 28 or 84 capsules.

 Marketing Authorization Holder